All you need to know on why and where to hire a dedicated offshore software development team for your early-stage startup

 - based on the waterfall methodology.

-If possible, we recommend that you select an offshore team whose culture is closer to yours.
-As a result, you will not have to spend extra time on understanding the new culture and getting used to it.
+If possible, we recommend that you hire offshore developers whose culture is closer to yours.
+As a result, you will not have to spend extra time understanding the new culture and getting used to it.

-So how your hiring process should look like and what are the signs of a perfect offshore team?
-Here’s a checklist:
+So how your hiring process should look like and what are the signs of a perfect offshore development team?
+Here’s a checklist of hire developers for a startup:

 - Find out if the developer or outsourced team has a proven track record.
 Look up their ranking at websites such as Clutch, see if they have a profile on LinkedIn, and find out which clients they have already interacted with.
-If possible, contact their previous clients and ask if they can recommend this team or developer.
+If possible, contact their previous clients and ask if they can recommend this remote team or developer.
+If you’re a non-technical founder, make sure your technical co-founder (if you have one) is truly dedicated to the selection process.
+If you don’t have a technical co-founder, hire a consultant (an experienced tech person) to help you make the right decision, if you have hesitations.

-- Ask the outsourcing company about their workflow.
+- Ask the outsourcing development company about their workflow.
 Find out how they interact with their clients and allocate developers to projects.
 Ask if they are flexible enough, i.e. if they can add more developers in the course of a project.
-It may happen that the company’s workflow may not suit your needs, so better know this before you hire a team and sign the contract.
+It may happen that the development company’s workflow may not suit your needs, so better know this before you hire a remote team and sign the contract.
+Do not forget about the NDA (non-disclosure agreement), you’re also free to request the NDA signature even before the dev team starts working, e.g. during the interviews.

-- Stay away from fixed price payment models.
-Actually, a fixed price includes a minimum 25% of additional costs to cover the risks.
+- Stay away from fixed-price payment models.
+Actually, a fixed price includes a minimum of 25% of additional costs to cover the risks.
 An hourly (time & materials) model will be a better option for you, as you will know what exactly you will be paying for.
 Besides, the time & materials model allows more flexibility for the project, and you won’t have to negotiate each change.
 Some offshore companies that work under a fixed price model also charge an overhead for uncertainties.
-However, startups are typically full of uncertainties, so a fixed price model is definitely not an option for a startup.
+However, startups are typically full of uncertainties, so a fixed price model is definitely not an option for a startup that wants to hire a software development team.

 - Find a good project management tool.
+Collaboration tools make offshore development much more convenient.
 Exchanging lengthy emails is an outdated method of project management.
-Use modern project management, tracking and collaboration tools such as Slack, Jira, Trello, etc. As a result, you will clearly see the tasks and progress of your team, lead discussions, leave comments, and quickly get to the point.
+Use modern project management, tracking, and collaboration tools such as Slack, Jira, Trello, etc. As a result, you will clearly see the tasks and progress of your team, lead discussions, leave comments, and quickly get to the point.

 Finally, make sure that your team: